AI-sandbox/neural-admixture/README.md

 ## Experiments replication

-Some of the datasets used in the article will be available soon, along with the exact options to be run to replicate the results described in the paper.
+The datasets _All-Chms_, _Chm-22_ and _Chm-22-Sim_ used in the Experiments section of the article can be found in [figshare](https://doi.org/10.6084/m9.figshare.19387538.v1).
+For descriptions of the datasets, please refer to the corresponding section in the paper.

+## Demo

+To run the software with a small demo dataset, check the instructions in [the corresponding folder of the repository](https://github.com/AI-sandbox/neural-admixture/tree/main/demo).

 ## License